zhengchangsulab/ProSampler/README.md

 -z	<cutoff of z-value to extend preliminary motif lengths (default: 1.96)>
 	A larger cutoff implies higher conservation level.

--s	<cutoff of SW score used to connect nodes in thhe motif similarity graph (default: 1.8)>
+-s	<cutoff of SW score used to connect nodes in the motif similarity graph (default: 1.8)>

 -h	<print this message (default: no)>